 There are many more herbs considered useful for increasing milk supply.
 The Breastfeeding Mother’s Guide to Making More Milk has more detailed information including:

 Saw palmetto is reputed to reduce excessive body hair, a symptom of high testosterone.
 One PCOS mother who tried saw palmetto reported a tripling of her low milk production.
 Chasteberry has long been used for PCOS and for milk production, and a few PCOS mothers feel it has helped them, but it must be dosed carefully by an herbal practitioner as too much may decrease prolactin.

 Supplementing at the breast

-While your situation may not enable exclusive breastfeeding, the suggestions above will help maximise your supply and you may be interested to explore a way of feeding top-ups via a thin tube at your breast instead of a bottle—see Supplementing at the Breast and Homemade Supplemental Nursing Systems.
+While your situation may not enable exclusive breastfeeding, the suggestions above will help maximise your supply and you may be interested to explore a way of supplementing your baby via a thin tube at your breast instead of a bottle—see Supplementing at the Breast and Homemade Supplemental Nursing System.

 Mothers with PCOS have an increased risk of diabetes—increasing the genetic risk of diabetes for their babies.
 The Australian Breastfeeding Association explains how breastfeeding can help both mother and baby:

 Women with PCOS have an increased risk of developing type 2 diabetes, later in life.
 As well, babies born to mothers with PCOS have an increased genetic risk of developing type 2 diabetes.
 Since breastfeeding helps to protect a mother and her baby from developing type 2 diabetes later in life, this makes breastfeeding for a mother with PCOS of particular importance.